cyberdeeb/project-idea-generator/README.md

-# 💡 What Should I Work On?
+# What Should I Work On?

 Instantly generate personalized and buildable project ideas tailored to your skills, interests, experience level, and availability.

 ---

-## 🚀 Inspiration
+## Inspiration

 This project was built as part of the **Boot.dev Hackathon** and inspired by my own journey as a self-taught developer.

 Throughout my learning experience, I often found myself spending more time searching for unique and meaningful project ideas than actually building them.
-I created this tool to help learners like myself cut through the noise and get inspired faster — whether you're prepping a portfolio, hacking at a hackathon, or just trying to learn something new.
+I created this tool to help learners like myself cut through the noise and get inspired faster; whether you're prepping a portfolio, hacking at a hackathon, or just trying to learn something new.

 ---

-## ✨ Features
+## Features

 - Personalized project ideas based on:
   - Your tech stack